nl253/GeneticAlgo/README.md

   // this is used to detect being stuck local minima (no improvement),
   // you should not need to change it
   minImprove: 1E-6,

+  // check on every run if the fitness function returns NaN
+  validateFitness: false,

   // when mutating, the value of a gene is replaced with a random value
   //